Chapter 5: Seeding

 • Wear a dust mask and safety glasses.

-• Mix seed with scoop shovels.
+• Mix the seed with scoop shovels.

 Seeding Methods